electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/specifications/_index.md

 ---
 title: Audi e-tron specifications
 linktitle: Specifications
-description: Here you find the most relevant specifications for the different e-tron variants
+description: Here you find the most relevant specifications for the different e-tron variants.
+Everything from range, top speed, battery size and trailer capacity.
 weight: 2
 ---